jreisinger/gointro/README.md

 Why Go

-* focus on simplicity and correctness
+* focus on simplicity, reliability (correctness) and speed
 * lot of cloud is written in Go (e.g. Kubernetes)
-* compiled, strongly typed -> nice addition to Bash and Python
+* nice addition to Bash and Python since it's compiled and peculiar

 Go peculiarities